VipulOG/ebook-reader-web/README.md

 - Does not depend on or include any library for unzipping; bring your own Zip library
 - Does not require loading whole file into memory
 - Does not care about older browsers

-## Demo

-The repo includes a demo viewer that can be used to open local files.
-To use it, serve the files with a server, and navigate to `reader.html`.
-Or visit the [online demo](https://johnfactotum.github.io/foliate-js/reader.html) hosted on GitHub.
-Note that it is very incomplete at the moment, and lacks many basic features such as keyboard shortcuts.

-Also note that deobfuscating fonts with the IDPF algorithm requires a SHA-1 function.
-By default it uses Web Crypto, which is only available in secure contexts.
-Without HTTPS, you will need to modify `reader.js` and pass your own SHA-1 implementation.

-## Current Status

-It's far from complete or stable yet, though it should have near feature parity with [Epub.js](https://github.com/futurepress/epub.js).
-There's no support for continuous scrolling, however.

-Among other things, the fixed-layout renderer is notably unfinished at the moment.

 ## Documentation